05bhavs/mindful-journal/README.md

 Contributions are welcome!
 If you’d like to improve the project:

-Fork the repository
+ Fork the repository ;
-Create a new branch
+ Create a new branch ;
-Make your changes
+ Make your changes ;
-Submit a pull request
+ Submit a pull request ;

 ---

 💡 Author

-Built with ❤️ by Bhavya
+Built by Bhavya